Sport Injury Clinic

 Sports Injury Rehabilitation Process

-Initial Once your injury has healed enough to not require any immobilisation, your injury rehabilitation program can commence.
-Our sports injury specialists guide you through the process with the following steps:
+Once your fracture or injury has healed after the immobilisation, our sports injury specialists guide you through the injury rehabilitation process entailing the following steps:

 - Gentle exercises and strengthening